 Ultraviolet : Ultraviolet (uv) light is harmful to the eyes, especially large amounts over long periods of time.
 In the United States, all sunglasses are required to block a very large percentage of the uv rays.
 The darkness of the sunglasses does not affect the uv filtering ability, since uv light is invisible and the uv blockers are clear.
 It is true that darker the sunglasses will open the pupil more and thus let in more uv light, but since almost all of it is being filtered by the sunglasses, this is not something to worry about.
 The exception would be specific eye diseases such as retinitis pigmentosa, in which extra high uv protection is a good idea. ...Read moreSee 1 more doctor answer

 - Talk to a doctor live online for free

 - Is wearing glasses bad for your eyes?

 - Will wearing sunglasses make your eyes more sensitive to the sun

 - Ask a doctor a question free online

 - Does wearing sunglasses make your eyes sensitive to sunlight?

 - Does wearing sunglasses protect your eyes while on the computer?

-- Are color contacts bad for your eyes?
+- What color sunglasses lenses are good or bad for your eyes?